Setting up

 Another option is to take a right up the ramp entrance.
 This may alleviate intense fire from the mob down below quicker, but on the other hand you'll be getting fresh attention from enemies up top, including Jackals on the bridge.
 Heading down into the bowl, you might be able to recharge under overhanging plates of rock on the left, but it's hard to get clear of all fire there, and enemies can soon come down far enough to get you.
 Possibly you could reach the enclosure to recover, but perhaps the best recharging plan is to cross to the far bridge base.
 In the corner on the left you're out of range of the enemies you left behind, and hidden from the Jackals above on the bridge.
 Probably your only concern would be if there's a manned Shade over on the hill.

-The rock-jump shortcut is definitely worth trying as it saves you wading through a mass of covies, but in some cases it may not be viable due to the weight of incoming fire while making your jump attempt.
+The rock-hop is definitely worth trying as it saves you wading through a mass of covies, but in some cases it may not be viable due to the weight of incoming fire while trying to get up.
 For a moment you're pretty much stationary, which the covies really seem to seize on.
 Plasma balls from Jackals are a particular hazard; it's game over if one of those hits you.
 It has to be said that the jump isn't easy even when unpressured, let alone when under an irritating hail of fire.
 But hopefully you've got a checkpoint from back around the corner, so at least you'll be able to keep trying.
 Stay calm and block out the irritation.
 Maybe you'll get up ok eventually!

 Get your battle start checkpoint